 - When you get an email from the library stating that your material is ready for pick up, visit the Circulation Desk and tell staff you are picking up your hold.

 - If you are a faculty or staff member, you may request that your held items be mailed to your campus address by contacting the circulation staff at 910-962-3272.

 - Books, DVDs and other physical items on course reserves are kept behind the Library Help Desk.
 Just bring the call number and your UNCW OneCard to the desk and ask for the item.

 - Be sure to return the course reserves item(s) to the Library Help Desk when finished.

 - Most items checked out from Randall Library, including Interlibrary Loan items, may be returned to the Circulation desk when the library is open or deposited in one of our two item return stations when the library is closed.

 - We have one item return box by the Library Lot (directly beside the library) and an item return slot in the wall to the left of the library's main entrance.

 - Items with very limited check-out periods, such as course reserve materials, and fragile or temperature-sensitive items should be returned directly to the Circulation desk whenever possible.

 - You do not need to present ID when returning items.

-- Group study rooms are available for groups of two or more on the second floors of the library.
+- Group study rooms are available for groups of two or more on the first and second floors of the library.
 See first floor map and second floor map for locations.